EntrustCorporation/cps/entrust.md

 **Time-Stamp Authority**: as defined in the Code Signing Baseline Requirements.

 **Time-Stamp Certificate**: means a Certificate issued by a CA for use by a Time-Stamp Authority to digitally sign time-stamp tokens.

+**TLS Certificate:** means a Certificate issued by a CA primarily to authenticate servers to clients as part of an SSL/TLS connection and to meet the Baseline Requirements.

 **Trusted Role:** as defined in the CA/Browser Forum’s Network and Certificate System Security Requirements.